Prag8855/aab/content/guides/losing-your-job.md

 If you have a [residence permit](/glossary/Aufenthaltstitel) like a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], tell the *[[Ausländerbehörde]]* that you will be unemployed.
 Do this as soon as know that you will be unemployed.
 Do not wait more than 2 weeks.[^11]

+{% include "_blocks/auslaenderbehoerdeJobChangeNotice.html" %}

 To inform the *Ausländerbehörde*, you must...

 1. [Choose the right department to email](/out/auslanderbehorde-contact)
-2. Write an email in German.
-Use [this letter generator](/docs/auslanderbehorde-job-change).
+2. Write a letter in German.
 It must include:
     - [ ] Your full name
     - [ ] Your date and place of birth
     - [ ] Your nationality